First-Fractal/BossFlamethrower/README.md

 [Download it here](https://steamcommunity.com/sharedfiles/filedetails/?id=2933062828)

 # Change Log
-v 1.3:
+v 1.3.1:
-fix another bug where the flamethrower have a short cooldown when started, and also added a flamethrower damage multi config. v 1.2:
+forgot to make moon lord talk when using his flamethrower. v 1.3: fix another bug where the flamethrower have a short cooldown when started, and also added a flamethrower damage multi config. v 1.2: